-Brazil, Government: To attract private investment, competition and market liberalization policies, financing, and new business models need to be studied and deployed.
+Brazil, Government: To attract private investment, competition and market liberalization policies, financing, and new business models need to be studied and deployed, bearing in mind that market solutions may not always result in the rollout of sufficient infrastructure

-Center of Technology and Society, Civil Society: To attract private investment, competition and market liberalization policies, financing, and new business models need to be studied and deployed.
+Center of Technology and Society, Civil Society: To attract private investment, competition policies, financing, and new business models need to be studied and deployed.

-Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.
+Policies, technologies, and actions, such as connecting public facilities and encouraging the usage of multi-/sign- language, need to be considered to ensure minorities, disadvantaged, aged, and persons with impairments are connected to Broadband telecommunication networks, bearing in mind that market solutions may not always result in the rollout of sufficient infrastructure.

-Japan, Government: Policies, technologies, and actions, such as connecting public facilities and encouraging the usage of multi-/sign- language, need to be considered to ensure minorities, disadvantaged, aged, and persons with impairments are connected to Broadband telecommunication networks, bearing in mind that market solutions may not always result in the rollout of sufficient infrastructure.
+Japan, Government: Policies, technologies, and actions need to be considered to ensure minorities, disadvantaged, aged, and persons with impairments are connected to Broadband telecommunication networks,

-Brazil, Government: Policies, technologies, and actions, such as connecting public facilities and encouraging the usage of multi-/sign- language, need to be considered to ensure minorities, disadvantaged, aged, and persons with impairments are connected to Broadband telecommunication networks, bearing in mind that market solutions may not always result in the rollout of sufficient infrastructure.
+Brazil, Government: Policies, technologies, and actions, such as connecting public facilities and encouraging the usage of multi-/sign- language, need to be considered to ensure minorities, disadvantaged, aged, and persons with impairments are connected to Broadband telecommunication networks..

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: As market solutions may not always result in the roll-out of adequate infrastructure, policies, technologies and initiatives need to be developed to ensure that minorities, disadvantaged and aged people and persons with impairments in particular have equal access to broadband telecommunication networks, for example by connecting public access points.